-Instinctively all Welsh people know that there are lots of Jones', Davies' and Williams' in Wales.
+Instinctively all Welsh people know that there are lots of Jones' (see Jones tartan above), Davies' and Williams' in Wales.
 In the table below, here's the proof.
 The ten most popular Welsh surnames account for over 60% of all Welsh people.
 Did you also know that many Welsh surnames have their own tartan.

 The ancient Welsh patronymic naming system describes the process of giving a child the father's forename, as a surname.
 This means that a family's name (surname) changes in successive generations.
 The Welsh patronymic system describes family trees in terms of the male line only and records the family association in the 'ap' or 'ab' prefix ('ap' is a contraction of the Welsh word 'mab', which means son).
 For example, Rhys ap Dafydd translates as 'Rhys, son of David'.
 Modern Welsh surnames such as Powell, Price and Prichard are the result of this contraction and a progressive tendency to Anglicise Welsh names: under the patronymic system they would have been ap Hywel, ap Rhys and ap Richard.

 This process of conversion to the system of fixed names in Wales began in the fifteenth century and continued through to the middle of the eighteenth century.
 The trend was stratified socially: the higher classes in society began the process, which then was passed on to the lower classes.